 Most of the stream ciphers do not include message authentication.
-I converted each non-authenticating stream cipher into an authenticated-encryption system by combining it in a standard way with Poly1305, a state-of-the-art message-authentication code.
+I converted each non-authenticating stream cipher into an authenticated-encryption system by combining it in a standard way with Poly1305, a state-of-the-art messageauthentication code.

 Here are the details: The key for the authenticated-encryption system is (r, k) where r a 16-byte Poly1305 key and k is a key for the non-authenticating stream cipher F. The authenticated encryption of a message m with nonce n is $(\text{Poly1305}r(c, s), c)$ where $(s, c) = F_k(n) \oplus (0, m)$, both s and 0 having 16 bytes.
-Here $F_k(n)$ is the "keystream" produced by F using key k and nonce n; this keystream is implicitly truncated to same length as (0, m).
+Here $F_k(n)$ is the "keystream" produced by F using key k and nonce n, and \oplus xors its inputs after truncating the longer input to the same length as the shorter input.